learn-co-students/javascript-intro-to-mocha-cb-000/README.md

 }
 ```

-Then, if you open up `index.html` in your browser (if you're using the IDE, follow [these steps](https://help.learn.co/hc/en-us/articles/230234088-Viewing-HTML-pages-in-the-Learn-IDE)) and call `favoriteIceCream('chocolate')` in the browser's terminal, you can inspect the `flavor` argument simply by hovering over it.
+Then, if you open up `index.html` in your browser (if you're using the IDE, type in `httpserver`, navigate to the IP address it spits out in the terminal, and open the `index.html` page | follow [these steps] for more info(https://help.learn.co/hc/en-us/articles/230234088-Viewing-HTML-pages-in-the-Learn-IDE)) and call `favoriteIceCream('chocolate')` in the browser's terminal, you can inspect the `flavor` argument simply by hovering over it.
 Pretty cool, right?

 ### Debugging with the browser